nikki-experiments/dev-setup/README.md

 Note 1: I didn't have issues but if you do, don't use homebrew and install manually.
 Note 2: If you need to use different node versions on your machine install nvm (node version manager)

+### Webpack

+Webpack takes all components that you’ve created puts it together in one bundled JavaScript file and makes it available to send down.
+That way you can break huge projects down to smaller more manageable modules.
+To install:

+    $ npm install --global webpack

+Now you can run a command to convert your React files into your final js file.
+Make sure you are in your project's root directory.
+For a Dev build, run:

+    $ webpack js/Clientapp.js public/bundle.js

+In this example the first file webpack is going to see is js/Clientapp.js.
+The output file will be public/bundle.js.
+The bundle.js file will be pretty large.
+That is why you should run a separate build for production.
+This one should be minified, gzipped.
+For a Produciton build, run:

+    $ NODE_ENV=production webpack -p js/Clientapp.js public/bundle.js

+Now all you need to do is add the file path to your bundle file in your main html file.

 ## SSH

 I use **Secure Shell (SSH)** to connect to remote hosts via the command line.
 To make it easier to login, create a config file at `~/.ssh/config`.